-In casual American English, "Let's create a shared document where everyone can contribute their ideas" sounds like "LEHTS kree-AYT uh SHAIRD DAH-kyuh-muhnt wair EHV-ree-wuhn kuhn kuhn-TRIH-byoot dhair ahy-DEE-uhz".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "Let's create a shared document where everyone can contribute their ideas" as "LEHTS kree-AYT uh SHAIRD DAH-kyuh-muhnt wair EHV-ree-wuhn kuhn kuhn-TRIH-byoot dhair ahy-DEE-uhz" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on contribute, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.